awsdocs/aws-config-developer-guide/doc_source/viewing-the-aws-config-dashboard.md

 ## Compliance and Resource Inventory<a name="aws-config-dashboard-compliance"></a>

-After setup, AWS Config starts recording your specified resources and then evaluates them against your rules\.
-It may take a few minutes for AWS Config to display your resources, rules, and their compliance states\.
+After setup, AWS Config starts recording your specified resources and evaluating them against your rules\.
+It may take a few minutes for AWS Config to display your resources, rules, conformance packs, and their compliance states\.

+**Conformance packs by compliance score**
+*Conformance packs by compliance score* displays up to 10 of your conformance packs with the lowest compliance score\.
+A compliance score is the percentage of the number of compliant rule\-resource combinations in a conformance pack compared to the number of total possible rule\-resource combinations in the conformance pack\.
+This metric provides you with a high\-level view of the compliance state of your conformance packs, and can be used to identify, investigate, and understand the level of compliance in your conformance packs\.
+You can use the compliance score to track remediation progress, perform comparisons across different sets of requirements, and see the impact a specific change or deployment has on a conformance pack\.
+To view the deployment status, compliance score, compliance score timeline, and rules for a conformance pack in a detailed view, choose the name of the conformance pack under **Conformance pack**\.

 **Compliance status**
-*Compliance status* displays your number of compliant and noncompliant rules and compliant and noncompliant resources\.
+*Compliance status* displays the number of your compliant and noncompliant rules and compliant and noncompliant resources\.
 Resources are compliant or noncompliant based on an evaluation of the rule associated with it\.
 If a resource does not follow the rule's specifications, the resource and the rule are flagged as noncompliant\.
 To view the list of noncompliant rules and resources, choose **Noncompliant rule\(s\)** or **Noncompliant resource\(s\)**\.

-**Noncompliant rules by noncompliant resource count**
+**Rules by noncompliant resources**
-*Noncompliant rules by noncompliant resource count* displays your top noncompliant rules in descending order by the number of resources\.
+*Rules by noncompliant resources* displays your top noncompliant rules in descending order by the number of resources\.
 Choose a rule to view its details, parameters, and the resources in scope for that specific rule\.
 For a comprehensive list of noncompliant rules, choose **View all noncompliant rules**\.

 **Resource inventory**